-Under the ESG Program, the State reported assisting 1,113 individuals in emergency shelters and 242 persons in domestic violence shelters.
-Of the persons served, 460 transitioned into permanent housing, 92 received rapid re-housing rental assistance, and 55 retained their housing with homeless prevention rental assistance.
+Under the ESG Program, the State reported assisting 662 persons with emergency shelter, homeless prevention and rapid re-housing.
 The State also matched the ESG Program with State resources, such as the State Homeless Shelter Program, Outreach, Emergency Grants Programs, Housing First, and State TANF-funded Housing Placement Program.